JurgenOnAzure/ef-core-6-using-azure-cosmos-db/README.md

 ### M3 Cosmos Provider

-This directory has the source code for module 3: Using the EF Core Azure Cosmos DB Provider.
+This directory has the source code for module 3: <b>Using the EF Core Azure Cosmos DB Provider</b>.

 ### M4 Collections

-This directory has the source code for module 4: Understanding Collections and Relations.
+This directory has the source code for module 4: <b>Understanding Collections and Relations</b>.

 ### M5 Concurrency

-This directory has the source code for module 5: Managing Concurrency.
+This directory has the source code for module 5: <b>Managing Concurrency</b>.

 ### M6 Diagnostics

-This directory has the source code for module 6: Setting up Diagnostics.
+This directory has the source code for module 6: <b>Setting up Diagnostics</b>.

 ### M7 Limitations

-This directory has the source code for module 7: Working around Limitations.
+This directory has the source code for module 7: <b>Working around Limitations</b>.

 ## References and documentation